mike4aday/SwiftlySalesforce/README.md

 ```swift
 let promise: Promise<AnyObject> = SalesforceAPI.ReadRecord(type: "Account", id: "0013000001FjCcF").request()
 ```
-And we can chain closures that will be called when the promise is fulfilled:
+And we can add a closure that will be called later, when the promise is fulfilled:
 ```swift
 promise.then {
 	(json) -> () in